tommykwok722/-Onitama-Board-Game/Part 1: Human vs Human/README_Part_1.md

 3. When the user is asked to input a position (e.g. e3), he will input the correct format.

 ## Sample Output
 To make sure the game works functionally, the script `setup.m` contains data for different test cases to test the program `game.m`.
-There are a total of 6 test cases (some of them contain sub-cases), which include different scenarios and different output.
+There are 6 samples to test the program, each sample has different scenarios and different output.